 6. Boost Popular Posts

-A business can use social media to get instant feedback on what people like.
+A business can use social media to get real-time feedback on what people like.
 Don’t let this valuable insight go unnoticed or unappreciated.

 If one of your posts gets more engagement than others, amplify it by boosting that post.
 This is basically like trying an ad out for free before paying for it.
 You can boost posts for as little as $5 and still see a tremendous effect.

 Increase followers.
 Drive more traffic to your website.
+Boost conversion rates.
 Get people talking.
 But not every high engagement post is worth boosting.

 Criteria for Boosting a Post